feedhenry-raincatcher/raincatcher-core/client/datasync-client/README.md

 Sync introduces concept of `DataSets`.
 DataSets are form of local data collections that will be managed and synchronized with server in sync loop.
-In example bellow we register new `UserTasks` dataset.
+In the following example,a new `UserTasks` dataset is registered.

  ```typescript
 const datasetId = 'UserTasks';